Headquarters in Amsterdam

 Made in Holland

 When asked what sets LeaseWeb apart from its international counterparts, the founders, perhaps surprisingly, point out the Dutch origin.
 They believe their company’s progressive nature, like experimenting with the latest technology, springs from Dutch culture.
-An important benefit for startups to choose a European IaaS provider like LeaseWeb is the legal aspect.
-With the EU data protection law, it is convenient to have a provider conform to regulations stipulated.
+An important benefit for startups to choose a European IaaS (infrastructure as service) provider like LeaseWeb is the legal aspect.
+With the EU data protection law, it is convenient to have a provider conform to local regulations.

 The men are proud to be headquartered in Amsterdam: “Amsterdam is an outstanding internet junction, with various international cable systems passing through.
 The region has a healthy entrepreneurial climate and is a neutral hub on Europe’s main land.
 We notice an upward and self-improving cycle in Amsterdam: as it keeps fortifying its international infrastructure, it draws in ever more international clients who take notice of the city’s outstanding connectivity and price-quality relation.”